PasiSalenius/CocoaCompose/README.md

 ### Radio

-Radio is a vertical stack of NSButton controls with `buttonType` set to `.radio`.
-Initialise the component with an optional selectedIndex parameter, where -1 indicates no selection.
+`Radio` is a vertical stack of `NSButton` controls with `buttonType` set to `.radio`.
+Initialise the component with an optional `selectedIndex` parameter, where -1 indicates no selection.

-You can append a horizontal stack of views after the radio item, to combine this option with other controls, such as a text field.
-These trailing views are automatically enabled only for the currently selected radio item and disabled for other items.
+You can append a horizontal stack of views after the `Radio`, to combine this option with other controls, such as a `TextField`.
+These trailing views are automatically enabled only for the currently selected item and disabled for other items.

 ```swift
 let radio = Radio(items: [